-Best Books to Give Black Readers This Holiday Season, 2020
+Best Books to Give Black Readers This Holiday Season, 2021

-Tristan Strong Destroys The World by Kwame Mbalia
+The Tristan Strong Trilogy by Kwame Mbalia

 The Afro YA promotes black young adult authors and YA books with black characters, especially those that influence Pennington, an aspiring YA author who believes that black YA readers need diverse books, creators, and stories so that they don’t have to search for their experiences like she did.

 Latonya Pennington is a poet and freelance pop culture critic.
 Their freelance work can also be found at PRIDE, Wear Your Voice magazine, and Black Sci-fi.
 As a poet, they have been published in Fiyah Lit magazine, Scribes of Nyota, and Argot magazine among others.